apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 [delegated authentication](../integration/Delegate-Authentication.html) can now be controlled and overridden on a per-application basis.
 For example, you may choose to send a specific SAML2 authentication context class to an external SAML2 identity provider depending on the original service provider, while leaving the global configuration in place and unmodified.
+Support for service-level overrides applies to SAML2 and OIDC identity providers.

 ## Scriptable Email Messages